spencermcbridemoore/vastai-ssh-jupyter-pytorch/NEXT_STEPS.md

 1. **Update configurations**:
    - Edit `configs/dev_config.yaml` for your model/data
    - Adjust batch sizes, learning rates, etc.
+   - Residual experiments now ship with `prompt_variants: ["identity"]`; re-add fuzzing variants only when you need them, and flip `residual_compare.multi_pass.enabled: true` to capture the BB/BS/SB/SS passes plus all six diffs in one go.

 2. **Create your own experiment**:
    ```bash